 Don’t people already use marijuana?

 Of course, we know that people already use marijuana, despite the laws criminalizing it in Minnesota.
 In fact, more than half of the people have tried it at least once in their lifetime.
 Yet, despite that, only a small percentage have used in the past year – less than 15 percent.
-This shows that most people who try it, don’t like it.
+So, most people who try it, don’t like it enough to keep using it.

 After legalization, some may try marijuana out.
 But as in countries and states where it’s legal now, most won’t like it.
 The claim that legalization will increase usage rates in the medium or long-term, lacks evidence.
 And lower usage rates in countries like Holland and Portugal contradict that claim.